Random graph asymptotics on high-dimensional tori. II. Volume, diameter and mixing time: Introduction

 Here, and throughout the paper, we make use of the following notation: we write $f(x)=O(g(x))$ for functions $f,g\ge0$ and $x$ converging to some limit, if there exists a constant $C>0$ such that $f(x)\le Cg(x)$ in the limit, and $f(x)=o(g(x))$ if $g(x)\neq O(f(x))$.
 Furthermore, we write $f=\Theta(g)$ if $f=O(g)$ and $g=O(f)$.

 The asymptotics of $|\Cmax|$ in Theorem \ref{thm-1} is an improvement of our earlier result in \cite{HeydeHofst07}, which itself relies in an essential way on the work of Borgs et al.\ \cite{BorgsChayeHofstSladeSpenc05a,BorgsChayeHofstSladeSpenc05b}.
 The contribution of the present paper is the removal of the logarithmic correction in the lower bound of \cite[(1.5)]{HeydeHofst07}, and this improvement is crucial for our further results, as we discuss in more detail now.
 We give an easy proof that the largest $m$ components obey the same volume asymptotic as the largest connected component, using only Theorem \ref{thm-1} and estimates on the moments of the random variable \eqn{ \lbeq{Zgeq-def} Z_{\sss \geq k}=\#\{v\in\torus: |\Ccal(v)|\ge k\} } derived in \cite{BorgsChayeHofstSladeSpenc05a,BorgsChayeHofstSladeSpenc05b}.
-Similar ingredients are used to derive that $|\Cmax|V^{-2/3}$ is not concentrated.
 Given these earlier results, our proofs are remarkably simple and robust, and they can be expected to apply in various different settings.
 Thus, while our results substantially improve our understanding of the critical nature of percolation on high-dimensional tori, the proofs given here are surprisingly simple.

 \paragraph{Random graph asymptotics at criticality.} Our results show that the largest percolation clusters on the high-dimensional torus behave as they do on the Erd\H{o}s-R\'enyi random graph; this can be seen as the take-home message of this paper.
 Aldous \cite{Aldou97} proved that, for Erd\H{o}s-R\'enyi random graphs, the vector